Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Conditional proofs of Theorem for and Theorem

-\qquad Now for each $\kappa\ge 3$, call a pair $(T,X_{0})$ of a finite tree and a $\kappa$-coloring on it a \textit{minimal counterexample} if (1) $X_{0}$ does not synchronize, (2) every vertex in $T$ blinks infinitely often in the dynamic $(X_{t})_{t\ge 0}$, and (3) $|V(T)|\le |V(T')|$ if $(T',X_{0}')$ is another pair with satisfying (1) and (2).
+Now for each $\kappa\ge 3$, call a pair $(T,X_{0})$ of a finite tree and a $\kappa$-coloring on it a \textit{minimal counterexample} if (1) $X_{0}$ does not synchronize, (2) every vertex in $T$ blinks infinitely often in the dynamic $(X_{t})_{t\ge 0}$, and (3) $|V(T)|\le |V(T')|$ if $(T',X_{0}')$ is another pair with satisfying (1) and (2).
 We may assume without loss of generality that $(X_{t})_{t\ge 0}$ is periodic, by choosing $X_{0}$ from the periodic limit cycle.
-Note that by the minimality of $T$ and Lemma \ref{branchwidthlemma}, every branch in a minimal counterexample must have branch width $\ge \kappa/2-1$ for all times.
-This enforces a very specific local dynamics on branches which easily led to contradiction in case of $\kappa\in \{3,4,5\}$.
-Namely, let $(T,X_{0})$ be a minimal counterexample for $\kappa\in \{3,4,5\}$.
-In \cite{lyu2015synchronization}, we have proceeded as follows: \begin{description} \item{$\kappa=3$.} Every branch in $T$ eventually has small branch width, a contradiction; \item{$\kappa=5$.} If $B$ is a branch in a $T$, then the dynamics restricts eventually restricts on $T$ less the leaves of $B$, a contradiction; \item{$\kappa=4$.} If $T_{v}$ is a terminal branch in $T$, then the dynamics restricts on $T-T_{v}$ eventually, a contradiction. \end{description} The argument for $\kappa=4$ is notable.
-Suppose $w$ is a vertex in $T$ such that each descendant tree $T_{v}$ at its children is either a leaf or a branch (e.g., take $w$ to be the parent of the center of a terminal branch).
-Each subtree $T_{v}$ must have one of a few local dynamics enforced from the minimality, which gives some constraint on the local dynamic on $w$.
-Roughly speaking, the contradiction is obtained by showing that such constraints from multiple components are not compatible.
-Unfortunately, however, for $\kappa=6$, the enforced dynamics on branches still has large entropy and one should consider the ensemble of all possible local dynamics joining at the common root.
-Moreover, analyzing enforced dynamics on depth 2 descendant trees is not enough; in fact, we have to go all the way down to the root to get a contradiction.
+Note that by the minimality of $T$ and Lemma \ref{lem:branchwidth}, every branch in a minimal counterexample must have branch width $\ge \kappa/2-1$ for all times.
+This enforces very specific local dynamics on branches which easily led to a contradiction in the case of $\kappa\in \{3,4,5\}$.